chaosmail/chaosmail.github.com/_posts/2018-08-07-intro-to-bigdata-hadoop-and-spark.md

   - Solr (Inverted Document Index)

 Please keep in mind, that some of the above services don't necessarily need the Hadoop stack to run (e.g. Spark can run locally as a single process on top of a local filesystem).

-## MapReduce: Map, Reduce and Shuffle

-The MapReduce concept is an important milestone in the history of distributed processing.
-Hence, we will discuss it in a bit more detail in this section.

 ## Spark: The Evolution of MapReduce